cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

     ```

 !!! tip "Specify Image Family"
     It's also possible to specify image family instead of the concrete image name.
-Simply specify `image_family` field
+Use the `image_family` field
     instead of `image_name`:

     ```yaml